api3dao/airnode-starter/README.md

-**WARNING:** This example is for the [pre-alpha version](https://docs.api3.org/airnode/pre-alpha/).
+**WARNING:** This example is for the old, [pre-alpha version](https://docs.api3.org/airnode/pre-alpha/), which is probably not what you're looking for.
 For the following versions, visit the [`airnode-examples` package of the monorepo](https://github.com/api3dao/airnode/tree/master/packages/airnode-examples).

 # Airnode starter